 Courtney Hall is a co-founder and Managing Director of Hillcrest Venture Partners.
 He focuses on investments in the following sectors: Enterprise Applications, Financial Technology, and Wireless.
-Courtney manages the firm’s investment nProgress.
+Courtney manages the firm’s investments in nProgress and NS8.
 He also managed the firm's investment in Phoenix Energy Technologies (Acquired by Duke Energy, NYSE: DUK).

 Before co-founding Hillcrest, Courtney co-founded EXACT Sports, a company that performs quantitative assessments of the athletic, psychological and neuro-cognitive abilities of high school and collegiate student/athletes.
 Prior to EXACT, Courtney was an investment banker at UBS and Morgan Stanley.
 Before working in investment banking, Courtney worked for the law firms Gunderson Dettmer Stough Villeneuve Franklin & Hachigan, and Gray Cary Ware & Freidenrich (now DLA Piper).